 Postponing that run.

-Reaching for your phone instead of your book.
+Reaching for the phone instead of that book.

 Over time, these micro-decisions chip away at our long-term aspirations.
-Goals and ambitions don’t blow up in your face.
-They slowly fade away and eventually disappear.
+Goals and ambitions don’t usually blow up in our face.
+Instead, they slowly fade away and eventually disappear.

 Why frustration tolerance is hard